Brood (comics): Fictional species biography

-Given the chance to lower the Brood's numbers further, they discovered that the Annihilation event had caused the interstellar ecosystem to destabilize, since the Brood, dangerous as they are, served as natural predators for even worse species.
-These remaining species are now breeding out of control and present a greater threat than the Brood ever did.
-With no other choice, the X-Men act to prevent the Brood extinction.
 According to Bishop, there would be a race of benevolent Brood in the future, prompting the X-Men to willingly serve as Brood hosts, so that they could instill them with the same compassion felt by No-Name.
 After being connected with the hive-mind, the X-Men learned of a nearby Brood who was born with the ability to feel compassion, making him the Brood equivalent of a mutant.
-While such Brood are typically destroyed upon hatching by their kind, this one was permitted to live due to the Brood's dwindling numbers.
-After rescuing the Brood mutant and defeating the Brood in battle and allowing them to escape, the X-Men had their Brood embryos removed, to be raised aboard the Peak, with the Brood mutant acting as their mentor.
+While such Brood are typically destroyed upon hatching by their kind, this one is permitted to live due to the Brood's dwindling numbers.
+After rescuing the Brood mutant, the X-Men have their Brood embryos removed to be raised aboard the Peak, with the Brood mutant acting as their mentor.
+The 2012 series Wolverine and the X-Men features the mutant Broodling, nicknamed Broo, as a student at Wolverine's Jean Grey School for Higher Learning.